Strength Training

 Practical weight range

-6 kettlebells in one
+6 weight settings in one kettlebells

 Expensive vs. other adjustable kettlebells